Modular affine Hecke category and regular unipotent centralizer: Proof of Theorem

 We have proved in Theorem~\ref{thm:u-regular} that $\su$ is regular unipotent.
 Hence the proposition will follow from Lemma~\ref{lem:criterion-equality} provided we prove that for any finite-dimensional tilting $G^\vee_\bk$-module $V$ the embedding

-is an equality, or in other words that $\dim(V^{Z_{G^\vee_\bk}(\su)})=\dim(V^H)$.
-Now, by Lem\-ma~\ref{lem:Vu-V0} the left-hand side is equal to the dimension of the $0$-weight space $V_0$ of $V$.
+is an equality, or in other words that $\dim(V^{\rmZ_{G^\vee_\bk}(\su)})=\dim(V^H)$.
+Now, by Proposition~\ref{prop:Vu-V0} the left-hand side is equal to the dimension of the $0$-weight space $V_0$ of $V$.
 On the other hand, in view of Proposition ~\ref{prop:reg-quotient-RepH} we have

-Corollary~\ref{cor:PIasp-PIW} allows to identify the category $\sfP_\Iw^0$ with the category $\sfP_\IW^0$ of~\S\ref{ss:properties-tilting}, and using Lemma~\ref{lem:Hom-tiltings-IW} we deduce an isomorphism
+Corollary~\ref{cor:PIasp-PIW} allows to identify the category $\sfP_{\Iw,\Iw}^0$ with the category $\sfP_{\IW,\Iw}^0$ of~\S\ref{ss:properties-tilting}, and using Lemma~\ref{lem:Hom-tiltings-IW} we deduce an isomorphism

 Theorem~\ref{thm:central-tilting} implies that the right-hand side is equal to the multiplicity $(\sZ^\IW(V):\Delta^\IW_0)$.
-Finally, by Remark~\ref{rmk:multiplicities-ZIW} this multiplicity is also equal to $\dim(V_0)$, which shows that $\dim(V^{Z_{G^\vee_\bk}(\su)})=\dim(V^H)$ and therefore finishes the proof. \end{proof}
+Finally, by Remark~\ref{rmk:multiplicities-ZIW} this multiplicity is also equal to $\dim(V_0)$, which shows that $\dim(V^{\rmZ_{G^\vee_\bk}(\su)})=\dim(V^H)$ and therefore finishes the proof. \end{proof}